oxinabox/TricksJuliaCon2022/src/index.md

 ---

-## Background: Backedges and generated functions
+## Background: Manually adding backedges

 Normally back-edges are inserted automatically by the compiler.
-But they are not for the part of generated function that generates the code.

 However, if the generated code is lowered IR CodeInfo -- like Zygote.jl or Cassette.jl make use of -- then you are allowed to attach back-edges manually.